 We all know some kids are better at sport than others.
 Some excel in ball games, others in games of balance, or racquet skills that rely on hand-eye coordination.
 Some jump higher, run faster, dodge quicker, skip higher, throw further, or even become the school’s champion hula hooper.
 A common explanation is they’re naturals destined to be brilliant at sport, but that’s not necessarily true.
 It’s likely that this apparent natural skill has been developed with the help of their parents.
 From a few weeks old, their folks may have fostered their child’s ability to move and, in the process, helped build their child’s sporting advantage over others.

-This physical development can result from what Sport New Zealand calls ‘Active Movement’, which is a combination of skills, games and problem-solving tasks for kids under 5 years of age.
+‘Active Movement’ is a combination of skills, games and problem-solving tasks for kids under 5 years of age.
 Don’t worry, this isn’t a military styled baby boot-camp of determination and hardship, their parents haven’t been keeping their babies awake to practice ball rolling followed by sit ups.
 Instead, Active Movement is made up of simple and fun physical games that help develop a baby’s brain, getting it fit to send rapid messages telling the body to move.

 For the average child, 85% of their brain is developed in the first three years of their life.
 During this time, Active Movement strengthens the connections developing within the brain.
 These connections are vital for memory, sensory development and communication between the two sides of the brain.
 All of this enables young children to grow through playfulness, develop their imagination, and the confidence and skills to participate in a world full of physical activity.
 But, before the children learn, parents often need advice in how to get their kids moving.